Late in October 2012, we have introduced Excelsior JET Charity Bundles. A $10 Charity Bundle essentially included two things:

 - A number of people had postponed their downloads for various reasons, e.g. until returning home from vacations, only to find that their download links have expired.
 (If you are one of those people, please get in touch with us and we’ll email you the new links.)
 That is the default behavior of our e-commerce provider, we’ll need to account for that in the future.

 Speaking about the future, we are going to resume our charity program in 2013, but we want to try something different.
-You can share your thoughts on how we could make the new program even more successful in the comments below, or by emailing me at email@example.com.
+Update: The 2013 campaign is under way.
+You can share your thoughts on how we could make the new program even more successful by emailing me at firstname.lastname@example.org.
 Thank you!